|Effective Monday, November 30th,

-Again, we want to assure you that protecting our members and staff is our top priority, so all precautions are in place to meet guidelines issued by the State of RI, CDC and RI Department of Health.
+Again, we want to assure you that protecting our Members and Staff is our top priority, so all precautions are in place to meet guidelines issued by the State of RI, CDC and RI Department of Health.
 Therefore, the following protective measures will continue until further notice:

-- Number Allowed in Lobbies:
+- Number Allowed in Lobbies: (by appointment only)

 We are limiting the number of members allowed in the lobbies to keep with Statewide gathering restrictions (numbers shown below per branch).
-Based on these restrictions we strongly encourage you to avoid possible lines and make an appointment.

 - Westerly Granite Street - no more than (6) members in Branch at a time.